Advertisement

 A young migraine patient speaks to her healthcare provider during a telehealth appointment.

-A telehealth appointment is essentially a "virtual visit" with a health care provider using a smartphone, tablet, or computer.
-During the pandemic, many people have utilized telehealth to continue seeing healthcare providers during times when office visits were not advisable.
+A telehealth appointment is essentially a "virtual visit" with a healthcare provider using a smartphone, tablet, or computer.
+During the pandemic, many people utilized telehealth to continue seeing healthcare providers when office visits were not advisable.

 Before booking a telehealth appointment, check with your insurance provider to see if the appointment is covered.
-If you book a telehealth appointment, the following strategies can help you have a successful appointment.
+Then, try the following strategies, which can help you have a successful appointment.

 Documenting your migraines

 Just as you would for an in-office appointment, you’ll want to prepare questions and updates beforehand, and have this list ready during your telehealth appointment.
-This will help you make the most of your time.
-It will also help you get what you want from the time you spend with your healthcare provider.
+This will help you make the most of your visit, helping you get what you want from the time you spend with your healthcare provider.

 • What time of day the attack began